ialbluwi/11102-f25/lessons/passwords.md

 >
 > $$(26 + 26 + 10 + 32)^8 = 6,095,689,400,000,000\approx 6 \textrm{ quadrillion}$$

-Adding such requirements makes it practically impossible even for the fastest computers to crack the password using brute-force attacks.
+Adding such requirements can make it practically impossible even for the fastest computers to crack the password using naive brute-force attacks.

 {: .highlight-title }
 > 🔗 **LINK**